67 Notable alumni of

 -

-Carrie Goldberg is an American lawyer specializing in sex crimes with her law firm C.A.
+Carrie Goldberg is an American lawyer specializing in holding tech companies accountable and sex crime accountability with her law firm C.A.
 Goldberg PLLC.
 She has represented: five clients who described sexual abuse committed by Harvey Weinstein; the former Democratic Member of Congress Katie Hill after her naked photos were published in the media; and the author Emma Cline after an ex-partner sued for plagiarism.
 Her legal cases with low-profile individuals—involving revenge porn, intimate partner violence and online abuse—often draw national media attention.

 -